 For raised, red, and thickened (hypertrophic) scars, the yellow light pulsed dye laser or the Fraxel Re:store®laser may be used.
 These treatments cause the scar to flatten out and return to normal skin color and leaves a refreshed and more normal look.
-For moderate to severe types of scars, the Fraxel Re:pair™ CO2 laser may be used.
-This laser also smoothes out the scarred skin, but is better for more advanced types of scarring.
+For moderate to severe types of scars, Sciton ProFractional Therapy, Dermapen Collagen Induction Therapy or Lutronic Infini devices may be used.
+Laser assisted drug delivery is also a new option.
+Laser-assisted drug delivery (LADD) is an evolving new therapy with many possible applications as a highly targeted customizable method for distribution of drugs within the target skin, stretchmark or scar.
 Results are seen with each treatment, however, depending on the type or extent of scarring, more than one session is usually required.
-Acne scars, surgical scars, trauma induced scars and other types of scars can all be improved with the latest in laser technology.
+BBL Laser Acne scars, surgical scars, trauma induced scars and other types of scars can all be improved with the latest in laser technology.

 The Cynergy™ Pulsed Dye laser delivers an intense but gentle burst of yellow light to the surface of the skin whereit is absorbed by cells within the scar to flatten out the excessive collegen.
 This results in reduced redness and a more even texture.
 This type of scar treatment was introduced in the mid 1990’s and is one of the safest and most widely used lasers for scar treatment.
 It utilizes a cool air device that accompanies the laser pulse, protecting the skin and making the treatment very comfortable.